k-farruh/academic-kickstart/content/home/experience.md

   Responsibilities include:

-  * Developed the mobile phone program of smart card king, which Android and iOS systems could use, making it convenient for business people to organize and store business cards.
-  * Developed the mobile phone program of smart card king, which Android and iOS systems could use, making it convenient for business people to organize and store business cards.
+  * Developed the smart card king software for a mobile phone, which suitable for Android and iOS systems, making it convenient for business people to organize and store business cards.
-  * Developed the audio encoding/decoding part of the Blu Ray player, and I also invented the word recognition software used in the library based on the iOS system.
+  * Developed the audio encoding/decoding part of the Blu Ray player.
+I also invented the word recognition software used in the library based on the iOS system.
   """

 [[experience]]